blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

 6. Label your API Consumer (e.g. the name of your app using the APIs)
 7. Obtain your OAuth API authentication (automatically generated)

-Let us now deploy the `Purchasing.sol` smart contract to the blockchain.
+Let us now deploy the `Purchasing.sol` smart contract to a public blockchain.

 > 1. In Link, click on the *`Create new`* button which starts the new project wizard.